The Coronavirus, Covid-19, is sweeping around the world infecting the population.

-According to medical science, there is no cure, and a vaccine likely won’t be available for at least a year or longer.
+According to medical science, there is no cure, and a safe vaccine likely won’t be available for at least a year or longer.

-That means it’s imperative we find other ways to keep our bodies healthy and strong during this highly infectious time.
+It’s imperative we find other ways to keep our bodies healthy and strong during this highly infectious time.

 Since this is a new virus for the human population, NO-ONE is immune.